 Insurance prospecting isn't just "find leads."
 It's a multi-step intelligence workflow: discover a prospect, understand their risks, prepare for a conversation, then match to the right carriers.
 Each step requires different data, displayed differently, for different decisions.

-Insurance was a completely new domain for the team.
-We started with competitive analysis of existing prospecting tools and extensive customer discovery — shadowing independent producers, sitting in on sales calls, and storyboarding their end-to-end workflow.
-This research surfaced the jobs-to-be-done that shaped the entire product architecture.
+Insurance was a fairly new domain for the team.
+We started with competitive analysis of existing prospecting tools and extensive customer discovery.
+We shadowed independent producers, sat in on sales calls, and storyboarded their end-to-end workflow.
+That research gave us the jobs-to-be-done that guided the product architecture.

-We ran ideation sessions with the venture team to rapidly explore product directions, then used concept testing with producers to validate which approaches resonated.
-Each major feature started with a design spec that defined the problem, proposed interaction patterns, and documented trade-offs — keeping everyone focused on the same user problems as the product evolved quickly.
+I ran ideation sessions to rapidly explore product directions, then used concept testing with producers to validate which approaches resonated.
+Each major feature started with a design spec that defined the problem, proposed interaction patterns, and documented trade-offs.
+That kept everyone focused on the same user problems as the product evolved quickly.

 Prospect discovery: Producers can search for specific prospects or receive AI-recommended leads based on their preferences and carrier appetites.